-As we did last year, we’re extending International Women’s Day throughout the month of March to celebrate female leaders within customer experience in this 4-part profile series.
+As we did last year, we’re extending International Women’s Day throughout the month of March to celebrate female leaders within customer experience.

 When Sangeetha Rai was a little girl growing up in India, her parents wanted her to be a doctor, just like her father.
 But when she was 12 years old, she imagined a different plan.